-The Huayllay National Sanctuary is a forest of stones, with impressive cliffs and bizarre figures formed by erosion caused by wind, water, and glaciers.
-The rock forest is a major tourist attraction for both hiking and sightseeing as well as an international destination for rock climbers.
+The Huayllay National Sanctuary is a forest of stones with impressive cliffs and bizarre figures formed by erosion caused by wind, water, and glaciers.
+The rock forest is a major tourist attraction for hiking and sightseeing and an international destination for rock climbers.

 Huayllay National Sanctuary

 The Huayllay National Sanctuary is a Protected Natural Area located on the Bombón Plateau in Peru's central Andes in the Pasco region.
 It is noted for its large scenic rock formations in the rock forest of Huayllay as well as for its native plants and animals.

 The sanctuary is located in the district of Huayllay, in the province and department of Pasco, at an altitude between 4,000 and 4,600 m (13,123 and 15,091 ft).
 Its surface area is 6,815 ha (16,840 acres).